filodb/FiloDB/README.md

 ## Current Status

-Version 0.1 is released!
+* Version 0.1 is the stable, latest released version.
 It offers a stable point from which to try FiloDB.
-* Ingestion is relatively efficient, stable, and tested up to a 2.4 GB / 15 million row data source (doesn't mean more doesn't work, just what is regularly tested)
-* Query columnar projection and partition key filtering pushdown.
-Sort key filtering pushdown not in yet.
-* Only ingestion through Spark / Spark Streaming, and CLI ingestion via CSV files.
-* CSV export from CLI will only read data from one node of a cluster.

-Version 0.2 will include many more features:
-- Composite partition, sort, and segment keys
-- More efficient storage engine
+* Master contains much more features - multi column partition and row keys, separate segment key, much richer projection key filtering (IN, etc.), better performance and error handling

+## Deploying

+The current version assumes Spark 1.5.x and Cassandra 2.1.x or 2.2.x.

+There is a branch for Datastax Enterprise 4.8 / Spark 1.4.
+Note that if you are using DSE or have vnodes enabled, a lower number of vnodes (16 or less) is STRONGLY recommended as higher numbers of vnodes slows down queries substantially and basically prevents subsecond queries from happening.

 ## Building and Testing